 - The ability to work independently and on teams.

 - Applicant must be a U.S. citizen or permanent resident.

 Stipend and Benefits

-The CRTA appointment is a one-year award, with the option to renew for an additional year.
-The starting salary is approximately $42,600 for a trainee with a relevant master's degree and $60,200 for someone with a doctoral degree, and is commensurate with experience.
+The CRTA appointment is a one year award, with the option to renew for an additional year.
+The starting salary is approximately $48,600 for a trainee with a relevant master's degree and $60,200 for someone with a doctoral degree, and is commensurate with experience.
 For more information on health insurance benefits available for CRTA fellows, visit https://faes.org/content/health-insurance-services.

 Application Deadline & Start Date

-The position is open immediately; start date is negotiable.
+The start date is negotiable.
 The position will remain open until filled.